ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template_api.md

   "  _<- concept_set;"
   "  _<- concept_binary_set;;";

-// Create replacement in sc-memory.
+// Generate replacement in sc-memory.
 ScAddr const & setAddr = context.GenerateNode(ScType::NodeConst);
 // Also you can find some replacement from sc-memory.